ibexa/bundle-generator/skeleton/ibexa-ee/.github/pull_request_template.md

 - [ ] Provided PR description.
 - [ ] Tested the solution manually.
 - [ ] Provided automated test coverage.
-- [ ] Checked that target branch is set correctly (master for features, the oldest supported for bugs).
+- [ ] Checked that target branch is set correctly (main for features, the oldest supported for bugs).
 - [ ] Ran PHP CS Fixer for new PHP code (use `$ composer fix-cs`).
 - [ ] Asked for a review (ping `@ibexa/engineering`).